-The Cheadle Center for Biodiversity and Ecological Restoration (CCBER) fulfills the UC Santa Barbara mission of research, education, and public service through stewardship and restoration of campus lands, preservation and management of natural history collections, and through learning experiences and programs that offer unique opportunities for students of all ages.
+The Vernon and Mary Cheadle Center for Biodiversity and Ecological Restoration (CCBER) fulfills the UC Santa Barbara mission of research, education, and public service through stewardship and restoration of campus lands, preservation and management of natural history collections, and through learning experiences and programs that offer unique opportunities for students of all ages.
 CCBER had another landmark year advancing research mentorship, education and biodiversity conservation.
 Here are just a few highlights.

 The North Campus Open Space project continues to transform our community.
 This project restores 125 acres of diverse wetland and upland habitat including salt marsh, coastal sage scrub, vernal pools and grassland, doubling the capacity of Devereux Slough.
 The scale of this restoration project is immense, with our staff collecting 500 gallons of seeds from 125 native species, and more than 250,000 plants were planted in the project.
 NCOS employs more than 60 UCSB students, who receive hands on job training experience in restoration and ecosystem services.
 More than 15 local, state and federal agencies and organizations have supported this project.
 This has truly been a campus wide effort, with support and encouragement from the Office of the Chancellor and throughout UCSB.
 CCBER continues to play a principal role in the planning and fundraising preparation for the NCOS project, in collaboration with many campus partners, including the financial administrators at the Earth Research Institute and the North Campus Open Space Science Advisory Committee, which is composed of faculty from ERI, EEMB, Earth Science and the Bren School; Facilities Management Design and Construction Services, and the Offices of Research, and Budget and Planning.